 Ingredients – from flavor, texture, resemblance or difference from the original terroir’s ingredients – are a major element to consider when thinking of establishing a specialty cuisine restaurant abroad.
 Not just flavour and function wise but also from a cost perspective as flown in ingredients are definitely folds more expensive than local ingredients, which in the end affects a restaurant’s bottom line and ultimately its market share.
 Perhaps then it is worth considering purchasing local produce?

 During the Italian Cuisine World Summit that took place in Dubai last November, establishing Italian restaurants abroad and ensuring their success, was one of the topics expansively discussed by the chefs and restaurateurs.
 During my chat with Master Chef Walter Potenza we touched on this topic, especially that he is no stranger to the whole ‘specialty cuisine restaurant abroad’ concept.
 After all Chef Walter left Italy to the United States of America when he was only 18 years of age and through the years he’d successfully established himself as a Master Italian Chef and an authority on Italian cuisine.
 Watch the video below and listen to him explain his take on sourcing ingredients for ‘Potenza’ (his Italian Restaurant in the United States).
 In his case and point of view, it is about Italian cuisine restaurants, however, this could be applicable to any specialty cuisine restaurant.

-I would love to hear from those who are experienced in "Specialty Cuisine Restaurant Abroad" their take on this.
-What do you guys advise aspiring restauranteurs in terms of ingredients?
+I would love to hear from those who are experienced in “Specialty Cuisine Restaurant Abroad” their take on this.
+What do you guys advise aspiring restaurateurs in terms of ingredients?
 Do you encourage local sourcing?
 Or do you advise them to go the purist way of ingredients from the original terroir?
-I am sure your experience and advise will be inspiring and hugely appreciated.
+I am sure your experience and advice will be inspiring and hugely appreciated.